How to Display Your Brand Logo in Emails with BIMI

 4. A Verified Mark Certificate (VMC) or Common Mark Certificate (CMC): Depending on the email provider, these certificates are often necessary to enable BIMI

-• VMC: The gold standard.
+• Verified Mark Certificate: The gold standard.
 Works with Apple Mail, Gmail, and Yahoo—and adds a verified checkmark for that extra credibility.
 Costs $1,299–$1,499 annually and requires a trademarked logo.

-• CMC: The newer, more affordable option ($1,188/year).
+• Common Mark Certificate: The newer, more affordable option ($1,188/year).
 No trademark required, but it’s limited to Gmail and Yahoo without the checkmark.

 • Want max visibility (Apple Mail!) and that shiny checkmark?
 Go with VMC.